Hidden Fees at Acorns: Points to Know

 Acorns Hidden Fees

-For example, ATM fees incurred while using the Acorns debit card are never reimbursed, as is common practice at many financial institutions these days.
-Acorns has partnered with roughly 55,000 cash machines nationwide to provide fee-free withdrawals, but any withdrawal made outside of this network will incur fees charged by the ATM owners.
-Nowadays, a typical ATM fee is between $4 and $5.
+For example, ATM fees when using the Acorns debit card are not reimbursed, which is common at many banks today.
+Acorns has partnered with about 55,000 ATMs across the country for free withdrawals, but any withdrawal outside this network will have fees from the ATM owners.
+Usually, an ATM fee is between $4 and $5.

-Acorns’ round-up program automatically rounds up purchases made with its debit card and transfers the spare change to the account’s linked investing account.
-Turning on this service will result in debit-card purchases being rounded up.
-For example, a transaction of $7.39 will produce an $8 debit in the Acorns checking account.
-This system can be turned off, however.
+Acorns’ round-up program automatically rounds up purchases made with its debit card and moves the spare change to the linked investing account.
+When this service is on, debit-card purchases are rounded up.
+For example, a $7.39 transaction will become an $8 debit in the Acorns checking account.
+You can turn this system off if you want.

-For investing accounts, there can be fees beyond the monthly subscription cost.
-For instance, the ETFs used in Acorns’ robo accounts have management fees that are taken directly from fund assets.
-Due to how this system functions, shareholders don’t actually see these payments being taken out of their funds.
-Here are some ETFs that Acorns uses in its advisory program along with their annual expense ratios:
+For investing accounts, there may be fees in addition to the monthly subscription.
+For example, the ETFs used in Acorns’ robo accounts have management fees taken directly from the fund assets.
+Because of this system, shareholders don’t see these payments taken from their funds.
+Here are some ETFs that Acorns uses in its advisory program with their annual expense ratios:

 iShares ESG 1-5 Year USD Corporate Bond ETF (SUSB) - 0.12%